 The majority of investments are fixed-rate agency MBS.
 Most of these are MBS with a 30-year maturity period.
 The counterparties to most of AGNC’s assets are located in North America.
 Counterparties in Europe also represent a significant percentage of the trust’s total portfolio.

-The current monthly dividend payout of $0.12 per share represents a nearly 8% dividend yield.
+The current monthly dividend payout of $0.12 per share represents an 8.5% dividend yield.
 Dividend payouts can be volatile with mortgage REITs, although AGNC’s dividend payout appears sustainable at the present time.